MortezaHagh/Metaheuristic-Algorithms/README.md

 # intelligent-computation

-Genetic algorithm, Particle Swarm Optimization algorithm and Imperialistic Competitive algorithms;
+Genetic algorithm, Particle Swarm Optimization algorithm and Imperialistic Competitive algorithms.

-in binary, real, and permutation spaces;
+in binary, real, and permutation spaces.

-with different operators;
+with different operators.

-for some benchmark problems and examples;
+for some benchmark problems and examples.

 #MATLAB
 #GA #PSO #ICA